 Administrative Department Honorable Mention:

-Academic Department Winner: Study Abroad Office, Representative Liz Shearer
+Academic Department Winner: Study Abroad and Away Office, Representative Liz Shearer

 Administrative Department Winner: Housing and Residence Life, Representative(s) Malinda Jensen and Christina Olstad

 Staff Winner: Tasha Benn, Career Center

 Faculty Winner: Elana Ehrlich, PhD and Michelle Snyder, PhD, Department of Biological Sciences

 Faculty: Brenda Conley PhD, Instructional Leadership and Professional Development